tbolaji/CodeCampLog/index.md

   - setInterval(func, num);
   - clearInterval(num); //to stop
 - wrote functions snippets
 - wrote snippets on freecode camp and repl.it

+### Saturday July 8th 2017
+- wrote codes on repl.it
+    - functions with conditional statements

+### Sunday July 9th 2017
+- continued with freecode camp javascript basics on arrays

+### Monday July 10th 2017
+- wrote codes on higher order functions
+- learnt that i should get my logic first before writing my codes.
+- used the .slice function
+- was able to see how to chage number to string and to array